provable-things/aragon-staking-manager/README.md

 # :crystal_ball: staking-manager

-An Aragon app that allows to lock for a customizable amount of time, a quantity of miniMeToken(s) in exchange for given ERC20 token(s)
+An Aragon app that allows to lock for a customizable amount of time, a quantity of ERC20 token(s)) in exchange for given miniMeToken(s)

 &nbsp;